 If the source of love is God, then the inspiration to love is his Spirit.
 How it is that “we live in him, and he in us” is by the Holy Spirit whom God has given us.
 By the very presence of God’s Spirit in our lives, we can have assurance of a relationship with God.

-The Spirit’s presence in us, a faithful witness to Jesus, and love for others are all evidences of being in God’s family (3:23-24).
+The Spirit’s presence in us, a faithful witness to Jesus, and love for others are all evidences of being in God’s family (1 Jn.
+3:23-24).

 To Consider: For John, it is impossible to divorce the doctrinal test from the social test.
-To believe the right things about Jesus is to be transformed by God’s love, since Jesus is the full expression of the love of God.
+To believe the right things about Jesus is to be transformed by God’s love, which necessarily transposes to love for our spiritual family.

 Confidence in God’s Love (vv.
 17-18)

 God’s “complete” love is better translated “mature” love.
-In 2:5 mature love is realized by an obedient lifestyle.
-Here, mature love (4:12, 17) is demonstrated by love for others.
+In 1 Jn.
+2:5 mature love is realized by an obedient lifestyle.
+Here, mature love (1 Jn.
+4:12, 17) is demonstrated by love for others.

 The result of walking in obedience and loving others is confidence on the day of judgment.
 Our future confidence is tied to our present reality of loving others and obedient living.
 For the Apostle John, boldness in the face of God’s judgment is grounded in obedience and love.

 Being “in this world” is no hindrance to our walk, because we are like Jesus whose life was the perfect expression of love and obedience.
-Being in the world is where victory is realized (cf., 2:13-17; 5:4-5, 19).
+Being in the world is where victory is realized (cf., 1 Jn.
+2:13-17; 1 Jn.
+5:4-5, 19).